Add YOUR Family To This Page

 The first two settlers were Charles Goodhue and Timothy Johnson, the latter of whom also founded nearby Watertown.
 While sometimes called Belleville, this caused it to be confused with another Belleville, Wisconsin, and the post office has always been named Johnson Creek.
 The village took its name from its location on Johnson Creek.

-There is MUCH more to discover about Johnson Creek, Wisconsin, USA.
-Read on!
+Explore even more about Johnson Creek, Wisconsin, USA.
+Keep reading!

 1854 - Johnson's Creek